SecurityBlueTeam/detection-rules/README.md

-# sbt-sigma-rules
+# sbt-detection-rules

-Welcome to the Security Blue Team Sigma Rules Public Repository!
+Welcome to the Security Blue Team Detection Rules Public Repository!

-Our mission is to build a collaborative community of detection engineers dedicated to sharing and improving Sigma rules.
-By contributing to this repository, you can help others enhance their threat detection capabilities and foster a more secure digital environment.
+Our mission is to create a collaborative community of detection engineers focused on sharing and refining rules that help the intelligence community defend against both known and unknown threats.
+By contributing to this repository, you can assist others in enhancing their threat detection capabilities and contribute to a more secure digital landscape.

-In addition to community contributions, this repository will also host Sigma rules referenced in our blogs, labs, and other resources.
+This repository hosts Sigma, Suricata, YARA rules, and more, referenced in our blogs, labs, and other resources.